Brad Johnson (American football): Tampa Bay and the Super Bowl (2001–2004)

-In 2001, Johnson was pursued by the Baltimore Ravens in the offseason (coached by Brian Billick, his former offensive coordinator with the Vikings) but he spurned them to join the Buccaneers.
+In 2001, Johnson was pursued by the Baltimore Ravens in the offseason (coached by Brian Billick, his former offensive coordinator with the Vikings), but he spurned them to join the Buccaneers on a five-year contract worth $28 million.
 Johnson was reunited with former Vikings assistant-coach Tony Dungy for his first season with the Tampa Bay Buccaneers.
 That year, he broke the Buccaneers team records for passing yards with 3,406, completions with 340, and attempts with 540.
 In the 2002 season, he led the Buccaneers to their first Super Bowl championship and earned his second Pro Bowl appearance.
 He was helped in the Super Bowl by a defense that scored 21 of their 48 points.
 That year, Johnson also became the first Buccaneers QB to lead the NFC in passer rating at 92.9 and set new team records for passing touchdowns with 22, completion percentage with 62.3, consecutive passes without an interception with 187 and lowest interception percentage with 1.3%.
 He was NFC Offensive Player of the Week twice.

 On January 21, 2015, Johnson later admitted to bribing ball boys to alter the footballs used during the Super Bowl.
 According to Johnson: "I paid some guys off to get the balls right.
 I went and got all 100 footballs, and they took care of all of them."
 He also stated that he "did nothing wrong", and that he talked to opposing Oakland Raiders QB Rich Gannon beforehand and both agreed that they preferred not to use the slick, brand-new balls that the league provided for the game.

 In 2003, he won the NFL's "Quarterback Challenge" competition, in which he beat Pro Bowl QBs Tom Brady, Matt Hasselbeck, Jeff Garcia, Mark Brunell, Marc Bulger and others like Byron Leftwich and Joey Harrington in a skills competition with four parts involving accuracy, speed and mobility, long distance throw, and "No Huddle."
-Former teammate Sean Salisbury said that despite having big, strong arms and a great deep ball, Brad always played it safe and went for the fast and easy completion which earned him the nickname "Checkdown Charlie" among friends.
+Former teammate Sean Salisbury said that despite having a big, strong arm and a great deep ball, Johnson would tend to throw the fast and easy completion which earned him the nickname "Checkdown Charlie" among friends.

 After the Super Bowl, the Buccaneers ran into some problems.
-Although Johnson had good passing stats in 2003-2004 the year after the Super Bowl (3,811 yards, 26 touchdowns to break the Buccaneers' record again, 21 interceptions, and named 2003 Buccaneers MVP by the Tampa Sports Club) and 2004 (63% completion rate) they benched him the fourth game into the 2004 season because the team had gone 4–11 for the last 15 games Johnson started.
-When the backup quarterback, Chris Simms was injured they started third string quarterback Brian Griese instead of Johnson partly because of salary cap problems.
+Although Johnson had good passing stats in 2003–2004 the year after the Super Bowl (3,811 yards, 26 touchdowns to break the Buccaneers' record again, 21 interceptions, and named 2003 Buccaneers MVP by the Tampa Sports Club) and 2004 (63% completion rate), they benched him in the fourth game of the 2004 season because the team had gone 4–11 in the last 15 games Johnson started.
+When the backup quarterback Chris Simms was injured they started third-string quarterback Brian Griese instead of Johnson partly because of salary cap problems.
 Johnson asked out and was cut from the team at the end of the season.
-When he couldn't find a starting quarterback job, he signed with the Minnesota Vikings to be the backup quarterback.